hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 ### My Favourite Features

-While I might have come to use zsh for the wrong reasons I think I have stayed for the right ones.
+While I might have come to use zsh for the wrong reasons, I think that I have stayed for the right ones.
 One of the most visually apparent is the **multi-line prompts** (you can see an example of it in the right pane of the image at the top).
 I really like having a multi-line prompt since I means that a lot of information